Rich229/plane-classification/README.md

 # Description
-This project is mean to classify plane from pictures.
+This project is meant to classify plane from pictures.
+It use three models, Neural networks, SVM and transfert learning approche.